0xJhinkz/drosera-manager/README.md

 ## Overview

 This bash script provides an interactive menu-driven interface for:
-- Deploying new Drosera traps with proper configuration and operator registration
+- Deploying new Drosera traps with proper configuration, operator registration, and 1 ETH bloom boost
 - Setting up Discord Cadet role traps for community roles
 - Relocating existing Drosera nodes to your machine
-- Managing bloom boost functionality for trap performance
+- Managing additional bloom boost functionality for trap performance
 - Monitoring system status and logs via local containers or app.drosera.io
 - Managing firewall configurations and system verification